Italian Social Movement: Leadership of Giorgio Almirante (1969–1987)

 However, the MSI supported acts of political violence committed by young activists and the revolts in the Mezzogiorno; the party was also in contact with some sectors of terrorismo nero ("black terrorism"), involved in right-wing domestic terrorist attacks during the Years of lead.
 Those connections, in apparent contraction to the respectability sought by the party, damaged its public reputation.
 Support for the MSI consequently receded in the 1976 Italian general election, and many conservatives pulled out from the party, leaving it with 279,000 members that year.
 Frustrated in their aspiration to turn the MSI in a mainstream conservative party, moderates formed the short-lived National Democracy in 1976, accusing Almirate of maintaining contacts with right-wing terrorism and of being unable to follow a concrete parliamentary strategy.
 The new party, which took with it half the MSI parliamentary representation and nearly all of its public finance, was dissolved in the aftermath of the 1979 Italian general election.

 During the late 1970s and early 1980s, a second wave of right-wing terrorism in Italy led to political radicalisation among some MSI members, and a part of them left the party to form new splinter groups.
 A new wave of studies and "historicisation" of fascism, widely debated in the public media, participated in pacifying the political climate.
 The MSI's insistent denunciations of violence began to gain in credibility, and the party became less stigmatised in mainstream politics.
+The process was facilitated by the liberalization of radio, in 1975, which allowed the creation of numerous, local, left-wing radio stations but also right-wing ones in major cities of Italy, such as Radio University in Milan, which began broadcasting the views, the positions, and the ideological stance of the far right.

 After he became prime minister in 1983, Bettino Craxi of the Italian Socialist Party met with MSI leaders, and his office later issued a statement that expressed regrets for the "ghettoisation" of the party.
 In 1984, high-level representatives of the Christian Democrats, the Liberals and the Democratic Socialists attended the party congress of the MSI for the first time.
 The next year, the party was granted a position on the board of directors of the RAI, the state radio and television network.